Powerlearnproject/se-day1-assignment-jimavictor/README.md

   - Strict compliance or documentation is required (e.g., government, healthcare, banking).
   - A fixed timeline and budget are necessary.

-  **Example:** Developing firmware for medical devices (where regulatory approval demands a clear, well-documented process).
+  **Example Scenario:** Developing firmware for medical devices (where regulatory approval demands a clear, well-documented process).

 #### WHEN TO USE AGILE
   Agile works well when: